wp-plugins/widget-instance/readme.txt

 Donate link: http://bcooling.com.au
 Tags: widget, widgets, display widget, widget instance Requires at least: 2.9.1
-Tested up to: 3.5.1
+Tested up to: 4.2.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display/output a specific widget instance using either a shortcode, function, action or wysiwyg button.
+Display an active widget added to a sidebar within the editor or by using a shortcode, function or action.

 == Description ==

 Widgets are normally displayed as part of a sidebar using the dynamic_sidebar() function.
 There is the_widget function for static widgets, but there is no equivalent for specific widgets configured in the Appearance > Widgets area.

-The Widget Instance plugin empowers Wordpress users of all abilities to display these widgets outside of the sidebars they have been assigned to.
+The Widget Instance plugin allows Wordpress users of all abilities to display these widgets outside of the sidebars they have been assigned to.

 Features